llott7/Picross-Image-Puzzle-Generator/PicrossImagePuzzleGenerator_SSD.md

 ###2.
 Main system architecture
 **Overview**

 Picross Image Puzzle Generator is a program that's entirely meant to be used in conjunction with the game Picross.
 The program is meant to be simple and easy to use for anyone that wants to pick it up no matter if that person is a child, a teenager, etc. Any fan of Picross should be able to use this program with no hassle and should find every one of our features simple to use as well.
-The user can scan a Picross puzzle into the generator and from there they can use the interface to navigate to different features.
+The user can import a Picross puzzle into the generator and from there they can use the interface to navigate to different features.
 They can solve the puzzle or, if they're stuck on a puzzle, have the generator solve the puzzle for them and/or give them hints and tips to help them complete it on their own.
 Users also have the ability to think of and create their own puzzles, in which the generator will check to see if the puzzle that the user has made is actually a valid puzzle that meets standard Picross parameters as well as the puzzle size constraints we've set within the program.
 From here, we allow the user to save the puzzle to their computer for their own personal use and reference.

 **Scanning/Importing**